An improved uncertainty principle for functions with symmetry: Prime fields

 which satisfies

-in which $H A=\{h a : h \in H, a \in A\}$.
-Note that $f(z)$ is nonzero because at least one $c_a$ is nonzero, every $\chi(h)$ is nonzero, elements of $A$ represent distinct $H$-classes, and the only power of $z$ that can arise from more than one $(a,h)$ pair is $z^0$ (which only arises if $a=0$, and this can only occur when $\chi$ is trivial, in which case the constant term in \eqref{Davos} is $c_0 |H|$).
+Note that $f(z)$ is nonzero because at least one $c_a$ is nonzero, every $\chi(h)$ is nonzero, elements of $A$ represent distinct $H$-orbits, and the only power of $z$ that can arise from more than one $(a,h)$ pair is $z^0$ (which only arises if $a=0$, and this can only occur when $\chi$ is trivial, in which case the constant term in \eqref{Davos} is $c_0 |H|$).

 The set